Vestas silent on report of debt restructuring talks

-COPENHAGEN Danish wind turbine manufacturer Vestas (VWS.CO) on Sunday dismissed as "speculation" a report in the Sunday Times that said the company was considering putting itself up for sale and had entered debt restructuring talks with its lenders.
+COPENHAGEN, July 1 Danish wind turbine manufacturer Vestas on Sunday dismissed as "speculation" a report in the Sunday Times that said the company was considering putting itself up for sale and had entered debt restructuring talks with its lenders.

 The Sunday Times, which cited no sources for its information, said that Vestas' banks had given it an "ultimatum," and demanded that the company prepare a comprehensive financial restructuring plan.

-The newspaper said that the demand from banks, including Royal Bank of Scotland (RBS.L) and HSBC (HSBA.L), was triggered by Vestas bolstering its cash position by drawing down a 300 million euro (242.1 million pounds) bank facility.
+The newspaper said that the demand from banks, including Royal Bank of Scotland and HSBC, was triggered by Vestas bolstering its cash position by drawing down a 300 million euro ($380.7 million) bank facility.

 The paper said that the banks had appointed Ernst & Young to advise on talks with the company and that Vestas had hired PWC to help draw up a plan to restructure its balance sheet.